Early Childhood Education (ECE)

 ECE 603 Science and Mathematics in the Early Childhood Classroom (3 Credits)

 Course explores appropriate scientific and mathematical pedagogy for children pre K through third grade.
 Candidates study the theory of science and mathematics instruction and observe practical models in early childhood classrooms and other settings.
 Candidates will demostrate specific lessons in the University classroom.

 ECE 604 Building Meaningful Curriculum/Developmentally Appropriate Pract in Creative Arts & Social Studies (3 Credits)

-In this course candidates learn to design developmentally appropriate lessons in the creative arts and social studies in diverse, urban early childhood settings.
+In this course candidates learn to design developmentally appropriate lessons in the creative arts and social studies in diverse, inclusive and urban early childhood settings.
 Candidates analyze and evaluate lessons based on theories, research implementation of lessons, and state and national standards.
-The course includes a 15 hour field experience.

 This s a Full Time, full semester internship for teacher candidates pursuing P-3 and Teacher of Students with Disabilities certifications.
 Placements include preprimary and primary urban inclusive settings.
 Reflective practice is emphasized.

 ECE 606 Early Childhood/Special Education Field Experience II including Portfolio Development (1 Credit)

 This course is a pass/fail field/seminar experience for Early Childhood Special Education candidates.
 A University supervisor visits the classrooms of the candidates to observe and to assist in putting theory into practice.
 In the seminars, the attributes of a reflective practitioner are discussed and practiced by utilizing real experiences in urban child care and/or educational settings where knowlede of child development can be observed and applied to early childhood special education program practices.
 Emphasis will be placed on the dimensions of modification and reframing of knowledge, along with the utilization of knowledge applied to the delivery of developmentally appropriate practice to children and their families.